 - Life Sustaining — Keeps you alive longer than you would be without the treatment when you have an incurable illness.
 These types of treatments include dialysis or tube feeding.

 - Life Enhancing — Keeps pain under control.
-No Life Supporting or Life Enhancing treatments are given.
+No Life Supporting or Life Sustaining treatments are given.
 Treatments include pain medication or hospice care.

 If you need more information about treatment options available, be sure to speak with your physician.